leonjovanovic/ml-real-estate/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;To get more general sense of real estates, six graphs were created.
 - Top 10 most popular districts in Belgrade by number of real estates

+## Visualization
+&nbsp;&nbsp;&nbsp;&nbsp;To get more general sense of real estates, six graphs were created.
+- Top 10 most popular districts in Belgrade by number of real estates

 - Flats by number of square footage

 - Real estates by year of construction